Page contents

 Coming to a complete schedule of tasks is best achieved in following steps:

-- Work Breakdown structure - the subdivision of a complete project into products and activities
+• Work Breakdown structure - the subdivision of an entire project into products and activities

-Each task has the following fields with information.
+Each task has the following fields with information, see also Arrange columns.

 ID